Quick Navigation

 West End Guest House — Main Street, west of centre

 The cluster of searches around "West End Hotel Kirkwall" actually points to the West End Guest House — a small Main Street property at the quieter western edge of the town centre.
-It is a budget-friendly alternative to the four big hotels: ensuite rooms with self check-in, breakfast not included, rates from about £94 a night.
+It is a budget-friendly alternative to the bigger hotels: ensuite rooms with self check-in, and no breakfast, which is a good part of why it comes in cheaper.
 Reviews average 7.2 from 135 stays — useful, honest, mid-range scores.
 Pick it if you want centre-of-Kirkwall walkability without the front-of-house bustle of a Broad Street property, and don't need an in-house bar or restaurant.
-The location is eight minutes' walk to St Magnus, three minutes to the bus station, and a clear advantage if you're catching an early bus to Stromness or Houton.
+The location is six minutes' walk to St Magnus and nine to the bus station.
+Handy, though not the closest here if you are catching an early bus to Stromness or Houton.

 The Albert Hotel — Mounthoolie Place, lane off Broad Street